 Within his short stay in the Church, he had under God brought about outstanding spiritual and developmental changes to the Church.
 Among them are: a monthly Power Night, Monday morning Prophetic Encounter, Worship Experience Service, etc. Among the developmental projects he initiated was the Purchase and installation of Line Array Speaker, which has put a final end to the echo problem, asphaltic tarring of the 1200sqm Church road, and completion of the belfry, padding and production of new pews, among others.
 He is doggedly working towards acquiring a new 150KVA generator to power the new set of AC recently acquired.

-Monday Morning Prophetic Encounter holds Every Monday Morning by 6:00am.
+Monday Morning Prophetic Prayer holds Every Monday Morning by 6:00am.

 Bible Study hold every Monday by 6:00pm.
 "Come lets dig into the word of God"